Skip to main content

 Urban Forest Inventory and Analysis (UFIA)

-Additional information can be found in an FAQ document [PDF], which is particularly valuable for landowners whose permission for land access has been requested.
+Additional information can be found in an FAQ document, which is particularly valuable for landowners whose permission for land access has been requested.

-Urban forests were not covered by an inventory and monitoring system like rural forests, despite the benefits of urban forests and the need to know more about them.
-An initiative in the federal 2014 Farm Bill called for an expansion of the FIA program to include sampling of the nation's urban forests.
-With experience gained from past urban pilot studies, FIA teamed up with i-Tree [exit DNR] to implement an annualized inventory of trees in urban settings.
+Through the rest of the 20th century, urban forests were not covered by an inventory and monitoring system like rural forests.
+However, an initiative in the federal 2014 Farm Bill called for an expansion of the FIA program to include sampling of the nation's urban forests.
+With experience gained from past urban pilot studies, FIA teamed up with i‑Tree to implement an annualized inventory of trees in urban settings.

 Wisconsin Urban Landowner Survey